Baoding Hebei, China Travel Guide

 A few Mandarin expressions really assist daily interactions.

 ATMs are common.
 Most accept international cards.
-Outdoor attractions might have limited hours or temporary closures during extreme climate events.
+Outdoor attractions might not have much hours or closures for a short time during extreme climate events.
 Always verify ahead of time.

 A simple "Nǐ hǎo" (Hello) is always appropriate.
 Handshakes are common in formal settings.
 A slight nod shows respect.

 Casual dress fits daily wear.
-Modest dress (covered shoulders and knees) is suitable for religious sites.
+Modest dress (shoulders and knees must be covered) is suitable for religious sites.

 Tipping is not customary.
 Meals are typically shared, family-style.
 Avoid sticking chopsticks upright in rice.

-Generally allowed in public areas.
+Generally allowed in common areas.
 Always seek permission before photographing individuals, especially children.

 Awareness of certain cultural taboos helps maintain respectful interactions.